Z-Arghavan/Scientometrics-Analysis_Workshop/README.md

 # Installation Guide for R and RStudio
-This repository contains the instructions used during the workshop for bibliometric and scientometric analysis.
+This repository contains the instructions used during the workshop for *bibliometric and scientometric analysis*.
 Follow the steps below to install R and Rstudio tools correctly on your computer.
 Then, we can install the _Bibliometrix_ package and start the analysis.

 ---